tidalmigrations/tidalmigrations.github.io/pages/api/authentication.md

 ## Utilising the Ping Endpoint {#ping}
 <font size="3"> <i> api/v1/ping </i> </font> <br>

-Verify that you are able to connect to the Tidal Migrations API utilising the `api/v1/ping` endpoint.
+Verify that you are able to connect to the Tidal API utilising the `api/v1/ping` endpoint.
 This endpoint can also be used to ensure you are authenticated.

 You will need: